withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 ### Migrating Layout Files

+You may find it helpful to start by converting your Gatsby layouts and templates into Astro layout components.
+Each page in your Astro project requires its own page shell to produce a full HTML document.
+Astro projects typically use a base layout on every page which renders `<html>`, `<head>` and `<body>` tags.
+In order to be able to bring existing pages and posts from your Gatsby site, you will need an Astro layout component that provides this.
+Other layout components (e.g. blog post template) and components (e.g. SEO component) can be combined with this base layout.

 In Gatsby, your main layout (`layout.js`) is normally located in `src/components/` or a dedicated layouts folder, and you may have further `.js` layout files in `src/templates/`.

 In Astro, you would normally create a dedicated `src/layouts/` to store any layout files, but this is not required.
 You can copy any existing layouts and templates into this folder, then [convert them to Astro components](#converting-jsx-files-to-astro-files).

-For a base layout component, remember that your HTML must include a full page shell (`<html>`, `<head>` and `<body>` tags) and a `<slot/>` instead of React's `{children}` prop.
+For a base layout component, remember that your HTML must include a full page shell (`<html>`, `<head>` and `<body>` tags).
 Your Gatsby `layout.js` and templates will not include these.
+Additionally, you'll use a `<slot/>` instead of React's `{children}` prop.

 As a starting point, you can use the following code to provide these extra elements around an existing Gatsby layout file.
 You may also wish to reuse code from Gatsby's `src/components/seo.js` to include additional site metadata.
-You can enter your site data manually, import it from a file in your project `src`, or even create an Astro SEO component that provides your layout with `<meta>` amd `<link>` tags.
+You can enter your site data manually, import it from a file in your project `src`, or even create an Astro SEO component that provides your layout with `<meta>` and `<link>` tags.

 ```astro title="src/layouts/Layout.astro"
 <html lang="en">